davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_view_composer.md

 }
 ```
 - We can pass just the dir with the partials related to the channels
-- We don’t need even an array any more.
+- We don’t need an array anymore.

 ---